twinleaf/libtio/README.md

 ## Prerequisites

-[libtio](https://github.com/twinleaf/libtio) is an included submodule.
-Be sure to run `git submodule update --init` after cloning this repository.
-The tools compile and run with no dependencies on standard POSIX systems:
+The library compiles with no dependencies on standard POSIX systems:

   - Linux
   - macOS